Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

   title='Fila Brazillia - Subtle Body'
 %}

-Off-duty once more, Tara slipped through the airlock into Train's bar, letting the chaotic clamor wash over her and smother the silence that haunted her mind.
-Anxiety and a strange, persistent loneliness had become her constant companions this week.
+The Train—a fast-moving space station up in low planetary orbit, nowadays more of a social spot than the research station it was previously prized for.
+Tara slipped through the airlock into the bar, letting the chaotic clamor wash over her and smother the silence that haunted her mind.
+Anxiety and a strange, persistent loneliness had become her constant companions this week, still on forced leave by the psychiatrist.
 She claimed a vodka tonic from the bar, her eyes catching Fell's shape across the sea of strangers.

 "Where have you been?" he asked as she approached.